 Manner of holding shares i.e. Demat (NSDL or CDSL) or Physical Your User ID is: a) For Members who hold shares in demat account with NSDL.
 8 Character DP ID followed by 8 Digit Client ID For example, if your DP ID is IN300 and Client ID is 12 then your user ID is IN30012 b) For Members who hold shares in demat account with CDSL.
-16 Digit Beneficiary ID For example, if your Beneficiary ID is 12 c) For Members holding shares in Physical Form.
+16 Digit Beneficiary ID For example, if your Beneficiary ID is 12 then your user ID is 12 c) For Members holding shares in Physical Form.
 EVEN Number followed by Folio Number registered with the company For example if folio number is 001 and EVEN is 101456 then user ID is 101456001